Ostara 2025: Pagan Magic and the First Day of Spring

 Britannica – Carnival

 The goddess Eostre (ee-ah-stray or a-oh-stray) is a topic of debate regarding the Spring Equinox pagan holiday.
-Eostre was first mentioned by an English monk named Bede (pronounced bee-d) in 725 CE (you may remember Bede from the Lupercalia post).
-According to him, pagans observed and honored Eostre with feasts BEFORE Christians celebrated Easter.
+The only early written mention of her comes from the English monk named Bede in 725 CE (who you may remember from the Lupercalia article).

 Ostara herself is a shadowy figure in Germanic folklore.
 Her story begins with Eostre, an Anglo-Saxon goddess who is not documented from pagan sources at all, and turns up in only one early Christian source, the writings of the English churchman Bede.